gmag11/EnigmaIOT/readme.md

 Sensor data is always encrypted using shared key and IV.
 Apart from payload this message includes node ID and a counter used by gateway to check lost or repeated messages from that node.

-Total message length is included on a 2 byte field.
+Total message length (without tag) is included on a 2 byte field.

 ### Node control message (downlink)

 ![Node control message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/SensorCommand-Downlink.png)

 Gateway can send commands to an individual node in a similar way as sensor data is sent by nodes.
-For nodes that can be slept between consecutive data messages, this commands are queued and sent just after a data message is received.
+For nodes that can be slept between consecutive data messages this commands are queued and sent just after a data message is received.

 Only last message is queued.
 In case Gateway tries to send a new message, old one gets deleted and overridden by the new one.